hello-robot/stretch_tutorials/stretch_body/tutorial_introduction.md

 * Wrist  board with accelerometer (Wacc)
 * Base power and IMU board (Pimu)

-As shown below, the primary programming interface to Stretch Body s the [Robot class](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot.py).
+As shown below, the primary programming interface to Stretch Body is the [Robot class](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/robot.py).
 This class encapsulates the various hardware module classes  (e.g. Lift, Arm, etc).
 Each of these modules then communicate the robot's firmware over USB using various utility classes.

 ![alt_text](images/stretch_body_overview.png "image_tooltip")